unalipa333/dataset0/README.md

 # dataset0
+This project analyzes over 2 million records and takes a closer look at relationships between temperature, humidity and car accidents.

-Data Analysis from Kaggle dataset.
-Python, Numpy, Pandas and Matplotlib:
+The dataset was taken from Kaggle and the analysis was done using Python, Numpy, Pandas and Matplotlib:

 Data Anaylsis Project:

-Large real world data set from Kaggle with over 1 million records.
+Large real world data set from Kaggle with over 2 million records.

 Perform Data Preperation and Cleaning for Modeling.